-- Activities must be modified according to the age, ability level, language, and experience of students, number of participants, and the facility available. - Previous training, fitness level, and the length of time and intensity of physical activity must be taken into consideration. - · Activities must be based on skills that are taught. - Skills must be taught in proper progression. - A warm-up and cool-down must be included. - Teachers and all individuals who assist the Teacher with the activity must be aware of the possibility of pressuring Students.
-Students must be informed not to coerce a reluctant student into participating in any component of the activity with which they display or vocalize reluctance. - When a student displays or vocalizes reluctance about participation, at any time, before or during any component of the activity, they must be provided with alternative ways to participate in the activity (for example, permit Students to select a role within the activity, remain at or return to a different component of the activity, break down new experiences/ components into smaller steps, be introduced to a new component with which they are comfortable). - Adequate liquid replacement (personal water bottles, water fountains) must be accessible for students before, during, and after physical activity to prevent dehydration.
+- Activities must be modified according to the age, ability level, language, and experience of students, number of participants, and the facility available. - Previous training, fitness level, and the length of time and intensity of physical activity must be taken into consideration. - Activities must be based on skills that are taught. - Skills must be taught in proper progression. - A warm-up and cool-down must be included. - Teachers and all individuals who assist the Teacher with the activity must be aware of the possibility of pressuring Students.
+Students must be informed not to coerce a reluctant student into participating in any component of the activity with which they display or vocalize reluctance. - When a student displays or vocalizes reluctance about participation, at any time, before or during any component of the activity, they must be provided with alternative ways to participate in the activity (for example, permit Students to select a role within the activity, remain at or return to a different component of the activity, break down new experiences/ components into smaller steps, be introduced to a new component with which they are comfortable).

+- Adequate liquid replacement (personal water bottles, water fountains) must be accessible for students before, during, and after physical activity to prevent dehydration.

+- Duration of swim must depend on:

+- the capability of swimmers;

+- the weather conditions;

+- the conditions of water; and

+- \circ the time of day.

-- The activity may include organized games (for example, relay activities, tag games which incorporate skills) but cannot include a recreational/free swim. - Prior to participation in the activity, an In-Water Swim Assessment of Students' swim ability must be completed (Refer to Sample Swim Ability and Swim Comfort Assessment Questionnaire Form).
+- Instructional swimming may include organized games (for example, relay activities, tag games which incorporate skills) but cannot include a Leisure/free swim

+- Prior to participation in the activity, an In-Water Swim Assessment of Students' swim ability must be completed at a pool or Designated Swim Area at a waterfront (Refer to the In-Water Swim Assessment).